Insects for food. Twelve most delicious insect dishes Eating insects

 Flies, horseflies, gadflies and other “aviation”.

-Like most insects, flies are an excellent source of fat and protein.
-In a survival situation, do not skip any food source.
+Like most insects, flies are an excellent source of fats and proteins.
+In a survival situation, don't skip any food source.
 All this together will help you get through the next day.

-Do not forget that insects are not eaten raw!
-It's best to roast them.
-As an option, dry, crush and add to other foods.
+Don't forget that insects are not eaten raw!
+It's best to fry them.
+Alternatively, dry, crush and add to other foods.

 Amphibians